XeniaSalinas/mcv-m5/README.md

 ### SegNet
 - Implement SegNet network and integrate it into the framework.
 - SegNet VGG and SegNet Basic have been implemented and trained on CamVid dataset.
-- Train from scratch a FCN8 network on CamVid dataset.
+- Evaluate the performance on train, validation and test.

 ### Boost the performance
  - Ensemble of FCN8 and Segnet VGG models.